Finding Details

 -

 Evidence can be defined as a set of artifacts—such as logs, input/output traces, model weights, adversarial examples, or system telemetry—that substantiate the presence, cause, or effect of a security-related anomaly or attack on an AI system.
-The Evidence section lists information about the available evidence associated with the current issue.
+The Evidence section lists information about the available evidence associated with the current finding.

 Here, you can view the following information about this evidence: